DenaSchaeffer/courier/README.md

 ## User Interface

-* our first distinctive UI element that w ehave implemnted inot our system is a Dark Mode toggle button.
+* our first distinctive UI element that we have implemnted into our system is a Dark Mode toggle button.
 * this implementation allows the end user to click a button to change the interface color depending on preference.

 # Implementation